Back to projects

 Starting with wireframes, we began to work on solutions.
 At this stage we were also conducting benchmarks of other platforms with features that we could learn from, whilst annotating and sharing our research with the product owner who helped us validate or iterate on these initial designs.

-Once validated by the product owner and some key users, we upgraded our wireframes to high fidelity versions of the final product.
+Once validated by the product owner and some key users, we upgraded our wireframes to high-fidelity versions of the final product.

 The different screens were animated through Figma’s prototyping tool which allowed us to perform interactive demos and make sure our designs remained consistent with user needs and expectations through the entire design process.